hylu-dev/pianotypes/README.md

 App is largely interactable through mouse.
 The following are keyboard hotkeys.

-> **Note** that due to variable key rollover, most keyboards will be limited to registering a fixed amount of simultaneous key presses.
+> Note that due to variable key rollover, many keyboards will be limited to registering a fixed amount of simultaneous key presses.
 Look into keyboards with *n-key rollover* to bypass this limitation.

 - **Tab**: Open top widget panel.
 - **Keyboard**: to press the corresponding keys on the piano.
-- **Space**: initiates the sutain pedal.
+- **Space**: initiates the sustain pedal.
 - **Shift**: initiates the soft pedal.
 - **←→ arrow keys**: move the keybindings across the piano one key at a time.
 - **↓↑ arrow keys**: adds and removes keys to the piano range.